 How do your review scores work?

 I have a couple of them actually.
 For some games, I use the industry standard scoring method of 1 -10.
-I think a game is worth the money at 7 and above, 6 and 6.5 might be good if you are a hardcore fan of the genre or setting.
-Games below that are something you wait for a heavy sale on if you buy it at all.
+I think a game is worth the money at 7 and above, 6 to 6.5 might be good if you are a hardcore fan of the genre or setting.
+Games below that are something I think you should wait for a heavy sale on it, if you buy it at all.

 I don’t believe all games belong on the numbered scale.
 Some of them are smaller, usually, cost less and don’t deserve to be compared to the larger heavy hitting games.
-So I use a numberless scale for those ones.
+So I use a numberless scale for those titles.
 With a simple verdict of.
 Buy it, Wait for a sale, or Don’t buy it.
+These are in the Pint Size Profile tab of my site.

 How do you receive games to review?